 The band were in need of new management, and considered many big names, including Led Zeppelin's manager Peter Grant.
 They eventually went with Elton John's manager John Reid (the exact date of his signing is unknown, but it was first mentioned in the August 16th issue of "Sounds").
 He insisted to the band that he would solve their financial and legal issues (with the help of lawyer Jim Beach, who remains their manager to this day) and told them to go into the studio and make the best record they could make.
 They did precisely that.

-Around this time a US tour was being booked, as seen on this early itinerary (which even made it into Circus magazine).
-Many of the venues were arenas, and Queen weren't yet popular enough to fill them (they were still playing the US theatres even in 1976, and wouldn't do the arenas until 1977 after releasing A Day At The Races).
+Around this time a US tour was being booked, as seen on this early itinerary from Circus magazine.
+Many of the venues were arenas (they were still a theatre band at this point and wouldn't headline the arenas until 1977 after releasing A Day At The Races).
 In a 1977 Australian radio interview, Brian May blames their management for refusing to finance anything to do with them by that point, perhaps unaware of the scope of the proposed tour, as playing three quarters empty arenas would have been disastrous for both them and the promoter.